Billy McKinney Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff leads the league.
+- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks first in MLB.

-- The Marlins have a 4.23 team ERA that ranks 16th across all league pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.21).

-- The Marlins rank 14th in baseball in home runs surrendered (135 total, 1.2 per game).
+- Marlins pitchers combine to surrender 135 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The right-hander's most recent time out was on Sunday against the Texas Rangers, when he tossed six innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Monday against the Cincinnati Reds, when he went 4 2/3 innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.